dylanwilson80/Astrid.Framework/README.md

 ## No longer under active development

 Astrid is an **experimental** C# game-development framework inspired by [LibGDX](https://libgdx.badlogicgames.com/).
 I wrote it from scratch between January and April 2015.
 Technically the project was a success, proving that a cross-platform game framework can be made with 90% of the code in [Portable Class Libararies](https://msdn.microsoft.com/en-us/library/vstudio/gg597391(v=vs.100).aspx).
-Unfortunately, after 5 months of active development I found it very difficult to traction and decided to focus my energy into [helping other game developers](http://dylanwilson.net/) instead.
+Unfortunately, after 5 months of active development I found it very difficult to get traction and decided to focus my energy into [helping other game developers](http://dylanwilson.net/) instead.

 ## How it works